pipedreamerai/SheetHappens/README.md

-## Excel Workbook Versioning (macOS, local-only)
+## What Changed? - Excel Workbook Versioning

-Compare your current Excel workbook against a baseline (uploaded .xlsx or a saved snapshot) and visualize differences directly in the workbook.
+Compare your current Excel workbook against a baseline (another .xlsx or a saved snapshot) and visualize differences directly in the workbook.
 All data stays local; no cloud integration and no file export.

 ### Features